Glossary

 Byte (B)

-The smallest unit of data storage.
+A unit of data storage.
 One character equals approximately 1-4 bytes.

 Example: A single letter like "A" uses about 1 byte of storage.